APRIL

 Lawn Care in April

-If you have not already applied a crabgrass preventer, such as Hi-Yield Turf & Ornamental Weed & Grass Stopper Containing Dimension, then you need to apply it NOW, before crabgrass begins to germinate.
-The best time is to do so when redbud trees are in full bloom.
-It should be watered in, which can be done by rain or a sprinkler.
+Crabgrass Prevention: If you haven’t yet applied a crabgrass preventer such as Hi‑Yield Turf & Ornamental Weed & Grass Stopper containing Dimension, apply it now before crabgrass begins to germinate.
+The best timing is when redbud trees are in full bloom.
+Water this treatment in with rain or irrigation.

 - Potatoes